-Founded in 1964, the EFC fosters ministry partnerships, conducts research on religious and social trends and provides a constructive voice for biblical principles in life and society.
+Founded in 1964, the EFC unites evangelical denominations, post-secondary institutions, organizations and congregations to bless Canada in the name of Jesus.
+The EFC fosters ministry partnerships, conducts research on religious and social trends and provides a constructive voice for biblical principles in life and society.